foa-fag-og-arbejde/EFIngresProvider/SpecialFeatures.md

 All dates in _fiksdb_ are represented as ingres dates.
 I implemented type `EFIngresProvider.IngresDate` to have semantics as close to ingres dates as possible, so that it can handle date times, intervals and empty dates.

-Sadly, I could not only make this work for ADO.NET, but not for Entity Framework.
+Sadly, I could only make this work for ADO.NET, not for Entity Framework.
 I could not find a way to use user defined types in Entity Framework.

 ### Formatting ingres dates